xt-com/xt-api/_websocket_public/allTicker.md

 ---
-title: All ticker(Push per 3 seconds)
+title: All ticker(Push for changes)
 position_number: 12
 type:
 description: |+